Multiwinner Approval Rules as Apportionment Methods: Apportionment Via Multiwinner Election Rules

 We let $\hat{u}(i,s)$ denote the marginal increase in $u(\cdot)$ when assigning the $s$-th seat to party $P_i$.
 Due to (\ref{eq:total}), we have $\hat{u}(i,s) = v_i w_s$.
 Taking away a seat from party $P_i$ and giving it to party $P_j$ results in a change of total voter satisfaction of

 Optimality of $x \in M_{\calR}(v,h)$ implies that $u(x_\move{i}{j}) - u(x) \le 0$ for all $i,j \in [p]$ with $x_i>0$.

-Whenever the weight vector $w$ is non-increasing, the $w$-based OWA rule induces the same apportionment method as its sequential variant. \footnote{OWA-based rules with non-increasing weight sequences are very natural, especially when viewed in the context of apportionment.
-OWA-based rules with \emph{increasing} sequences induce apportionment methods that allocate all seats to the single party that receives the most votes.
-The same seat distribution can be also obtained by using the OWA-based rule with a constant weight vector (see Proposition~\ref{prop:topKapportionment}).}
+Whenever the weight vector $w$ is non-increasing, $w$-Thiele induces the same apportionment method as its sequential variant. \footnote{Thiele rules with non-increasing weight sequences are very natural, especially when viewed in the context of apportionment.
+Thiele rules with \emph{increasing} sequences induce apportionment methods that allocate all seats to the single party that receives the most votes.
+The same seat distribution can be also obtained by using the Thiele rule with a constant weight vector (see Proposition~\ref{prop:topKapportionment}).}

 \begin{proposition} Let $w$ be a weight sequence with $w_j \ge w_{j+1} \ge 0$ for all $j \in \naturals$.
-The apportionment method induced by the $w$-based OWA rule coincides with the apportionment method induced by the sequential $w$-based OWA rule. \end{proposition}
+The apportionment method induced by $w$-Thiele coincides with the apportionment method induced by sequential $w$-Thiele. \end{proposition}